 Plant-Based Protein vs. Meat Protein

-- Arachidonic Acid (cats cannot convert linoleic acid into arachidonic acid like other species can)
+- Arachidonic Acid.
+Cats can’t convert linoleic acid into arachidonic acid

-Many cat foods contain small amounts of plant-based protein/carbohydrate.
-If cooked properly, these are considered to be healthy when eaten in moderation.
+Many cat foods contain small amounts of plant-based protein/carbohydrates.
+If cooked properly, these are considered to be healthy in moderation.

 Can Cats Eat a Vegetarian or Vegan Diet?